 How Long Does a Divorce Take in North Carolina?

 Many factors contribute to the length of a divorce case.
 You and your spouse must live in separate households for 12 months with the intent to be permanently apart before you are eligible for an absolute divorce in North Carolina.

 If a divorce is contested or a couple cannot agree on significant issues such as child support, alimony, and property division, the divorce may take much longer.

-How Much Does a Divorce Cost in North Carolina?
+Cost of a Divorce in North Carolina

 There is no set cost for obtaining a divorce in North Carolina, but many variables may affect the final amount that you’ll pay.
 In North Carolina, the filing fee for a divorce is $225, though this fee can be waived in certain circumstances.

 There is an additional $10 fee for filing a Resumption of Maiden Name.
 However, that fee could be waived for indigent filers if approached through a Petition to Proceed as an Indigent.
 You may need to pay $30 to have a sheriff’s office serve the complaint to your spouse.

 In addition to court fees, you will pay legal fees to the attorney who handles your divorce.
 While many people worry about the cost of hiring a lawyer, the cost of representing yourself in a divorce can be much more costly in the long run as a result of unintended consequences.
 An attorney can help you consider the financial consequences of the decisions you need to make as part of the divorce and the equitable distribution of marital assets.